 Castle Inn

-in Landkey (ca 2.1 miles).
+in Landkey (2 miles).
 The food is traditional pub grub.
 Check the food service times before you go.

 Cedars Inn

-ca 2.6 miles from here, lively, with a large beer garden in summer and traditional pub grub
+lively, with a large beer garden and traditional pub grub in Barnstaple (3 miles)

-in Bickington (ca 2.2 miles) and famous Squires in Braunton (ca. 6.6 miles).
-Both places have a sit-in restaurant and do take away.
+the Pelican in Bickington (2 miles) or the famous Squires in Braunton (7 miles).
+Both do sit-in and take away.